guoweier/GameHut/snake/tutorial_snake_english.md

     b. game playing window<br>
     c. game over window<br>

-### import essential package
+### Import essential package
 We need to import essential packages first.
 Here are my codes for pygame package import:<br>
 ```
 import pygame, sys, random
 from pygame.locals import *
 ```
-I import 3 packages: pygame, sys, random.
+I import 3 packages: pygame, sys, random.<br>
-- pygame is the package for making snake.
+- `pygame` is the package for making snake.
-- sys is the module provides access to variables and functions that interact with the computer interpreter.
+- `sys` is the module provides access to variables and functions that interact with the computer interpreter.
 It is always available and no need for installation.
-- random is the module for generating random numbers.
+- `random` is the module for generating random numbers.
 We will use its functions when making food during the game.
-Besides, I add a line as `from pygame.locals import *`. `pygame.locals` is the module contains many variables that we will use, such as `QUIT`, which helps to quit the program, and `K_ESCAPE`, which represents the `ESC` key on the keyboard.
+Besides, I add a line as `from pygame.locals import *`. `pygame.locals` is the module contains many variables that we will use, such as `QUIT`, which helps to quit the program, and `K_ESCAPE`, which represents the `ESC` key on the keyboard. <br>
 I setup the pygame.locals as `*` when importing it.
-This can let me use `pygame.locals` without typing `pygame.locals` in front of every method, constant, or anything else call from the moduele.
+This can let me use `pygame.locals` without typing `pygame.locals` in front of every method, constant, or anything else call from the moduele. <br>
-Now, we are able to program the game.
+Now, we are able to program the game. <br>

-### set up variables and functions
+### Set up variables and functions
 There are many variables and block of codes that repeatedly used during this script.
 We can set them up at the beginning, so then we do not have to type them again and again.
-Also, if in the future, we would like to change them, we only need to change them once at the beginning.
+Also, if in the future, we would like to change them, we only need to change them once at the beginning. <br>
-Here are my variables:
+Here are my variables:<br>
 ```
 WINDOWWIDTH = 600
 WINDOWHEIGHT = 600